Bin-Cao/XQueryer/README.md

 Our system revolutionizes PXRD-based crystal identification through high-fidelity data synthesis and the cutting-edge **XQueryer** model.
 Seamlessly integrated with diffractometers, it enables precise, AI-driven material discovery and extends its capabilities to broader chemical applications. **XQueryer** comprises **1.03 B** parameters.

-(The paper is currently under peer review, and updates may be made during this time.)

 ## Overview